-3. About 2 weeks after No. 2.

-Use same materials.
+3. About 2 weeks after No. 2 Use same materials.

-4. About 2 weeks after No. 3.

-Use same materials.

-- 5. If aphids or leafhoppers become numerous later in the season apply 1 pint nicotine sulphate, plus a good soap or spreader to 100 gallons of water (See Sections 48, 15, 30). - 112.
-Cherries.
-Young cherry trees should be sprayed regularly for the control of leaf spot and slugs.
-Early defoliation of young trees by leaf spot will stunt the trees severely so that they will be short-lived and under-productive.

-1. When trees are dormant.
-(See Sections 17, 18, 19, 20, 2.)
+- 4. About 2 weeks after No. 3.
+Use same materials. - 5.
+If aphids or leafhoppers become numerous later in the season apply 1 pint nicotine sulphate, plus a good soap or spreader to 100 gallons of water (see sections 48, 15, 30). - 115.
+Sour Cherries.
+Young cheery trees should be sprayed regularly for the control of leaf spot and slugs.
+Early defoliation of young trees by leaf spot will stunt the trees severely so that they will be short-lived and under-productive. - 1.
+When trees are dormant.
+(See sections 17, 18, 19, 20, 21.)
 For control of black cherry aphids and scale apply D N oil emulsion or sodium dinitro-cresylate.
-Apply to manufacturers' recommendations.
+Follow manufacturers' recommendations.
 This spray is especially important on sweet cherry for the control of aphids.
 If this spray has been omitted, control of aphids can be obtained by spraying with nicotine and soap soon after the aphids appear.
 Thorough spraying is necessary.

-2. When young leaves are about 1⁄2 inch long.
-(Sections 9, 10, 11.)
+2. When young leaves are about 1⁄2 inch long (sections 9, 10, 11).
 For control of leaf spot, leaf-eating insects and slugs, apply bordeaux 3-4-100, lead arsenate 2 pounds to 100 gallons.
-(See Sections 9 and 10 for the preparation of bordeaux.)
+(See sections 9 and 10 for the preparation of bordeaux.)